This page was printed from the Northern & Eastern Devon Formulary and Referral site at

 Differential diagnoses may include:

-Please see the suspected cancer NICE guidelines NG12 and the latest local DG30 guidelines for faecal immunochemical testing (FIT)in patients over 50 years.
+Please see the suspected cancer NICE guidelines NG12 and the latest local DG30 guidelines for faecal immunochemical testing (FIT)in patients 50 years and over.
 Patients meeting these criteria should be referred via the lower GI 2ww pathway.

 In adults 18-49 years old, with symptoms suggestive of IBS please organise:

 A positive diagnosis of IBS always helps management: patients without 'red flags' and with normal tests should be managed in primary care.
-Please see IBS Diagnostic flowchart.
+Please see IBS management flowchart.

 If the above bloods tests are normal but you still suspect IBD please organise: